About us

 We further expanded in the North Island in 2017 with a Department of Corrections contract to provide support to people in prison and on probation (and their families), in Hawke’s Bay, Whanganui, Wellington (Upper Hutt) and Manawatū.

-In 2022, we opened our first home in Wānaka, for people with intellectual disabilities, and our expansion continued in 2023, when we moved into the Nelson-Marlborough region with a youth supported accommodation service, building on our relationship with Oranga Tamariki.
+In 2022, we opened our first home in Wānaka, for people with intellectual disabilities, and our expansion continued in 2023, when we moved into the upper South Island with a youth supported accommodation service in Nelson, building on our relationship with Oranga Tamariki.

 COPYRIGHT PACT GROUP